mhbarton/mhbarton/README.md

 ![GitHub](https://img.shields.io/badge/github-%23121011.svg?style=for-the-badge&logo=github&logoColor=white)
 ![Markdown](https://img.shields.io/badge/markdown-%23000000.svg?style=for-the-badge&logo=markdown&logoColor=white)

-### Some Other Skills:
+### 💡 Some Other Skills:
 - Test-Driven Development (TDD)
 - Object-Oriented Programming (OOP)
 - Communication and Collaboration

+### Getting to know a little more about me:

-### 🎉 I am excited about edTech and accessibility.
+- 🎉 I am excited about edTech and accessibility.
 As a former educator 📚 I'm very interested in making learning more engaging and beneficial for students and helping educators take on a tough job!

-### 💬 Ask me about education and how we can better offer learning opportunities for future generations!
+- 💬 Ask me about education and how we can better offer learning opportunities for future generations!

-### 📫 How to reach me: mhood24@gmail.com | [LinkedIn](https://www.linkedin.com/in/marianne-barton-1307/)
+- 📫 How to reach me: mhood24@gmail.com | [LinkedIn](https://www.linkedin.com/in/marianne-barton-1307/)

-### 😄 Pronouns: she/her
+- 😄 Pronouns: she/her

-### ⚡ Fun fact: I spent a month working and taking care of elephants. 🐘
+- ⚡ Fun fact: I spent a month working and taking care of elephants. 🐘
 <!--
 **mhbarton/mhbarton** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-💡